-- 1) First the cover and the side cladding must be detached. - ⇒ Proceed , as described in the section Removing the side cladding. - 2) There are two screw on the back of the stove.
+- 1) First the cover and the side cladding must be detached. - Proceed as described in the section Removing the ⇒ side cladding [▶on page 44]. - 2) There are two screw on the back of the stove.
 These can be used to align the stove. - ⇒ When doing so take note of the type of floor.
 Should the floor under the stove be made of tiles, wood, laminate etc., the floor can be damaged.